ajfisher/node-pixel/README.md

         board: this,
         controller: "FIRMATA",
         strips: [ {pin: 6, length: 4}, ], // this is preferred form for definition
-    });
+        gamma: 2.8, // set to a gamma that works nicely for WS2812 });

     strip.on("ready", function() {